evgenyzorin/IBM-Applied-Data-Science-Capstone/README.md

-# IBM-Data-Science-Capstone
+# Applied Data Science Capstone
-This Capstone is the 10th (final) course in IBM Data Science Professional Certificate specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
+This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
 ## Project Background
 SpaceX is the most successful company of the commercial space age, making space travel affordable.
 The company advertises Falcon